Daniel-KM/Omeka-S-module-Contribute/README.md

 If you want to open contribution only to authenticated users, it is recommended to install the module [Guest] and [Blocks Disposition] (unless you edit theme).

+If you want to open contribution to any visitor, install the module [SpamGuard]
+first: it is the only anti-spam protection of the anonymous contributions (see below).

 * From the zip

 Download the last release [Contribute.zip] from the list of releases (the